Food and beverage to Fiji

 Trends and opportunities

 The grocery retail sector is the largest sub-sector, three times the size of the food service industry.
 The retail sector is relatively fragmented with four main players, the largest of which is Morris Hedstrom, the others are Newworld, Cost U Less and RB Patel.
-Close to half of Fiji’s population lives in the greater Suva area thus it is this geographic region that dominates retail sales.
+Close to half of Fiji’s population lives in the greater Suva area and it is this geographic region that dominates retail sales.
 Suva also is a hub for the Pacific Islands with a number of regional institutions and multinational corporations that service the Pacific islands based in Suva.
 As a result there is also a small but notable expatriate community.

 Key product categories that Australia supplies to Fiji are: